Vauxhall: Features

 By Vauxhall Bridge stands the central headquarters of the British Secret Intelligence Service (more commonly referred to as MI6), which occupies offices built between 1989 and 1992 and commonly referred to as Vauxhall Cross.
 Since 1992, a large complex of apartments and offices has been built to the south of Vauxhall Bridge at St George Wharf.
 Part of this development includes the St George Wharf Tower, completed in 2014.

 The MI6 building has featured in several James Bond films, initially filmed without permission, but then condoned by then Foreign Secretary Robin Cook with his memorable "After all James Bond has done for Britain..." quip.
 It appears in GoldenEye, The World Is Not Enough (wherein it suffers a fictional terrorist attack that prefigured a genuine incident), Die Another Day, Skyfall (where it also comes under a fictional terrorist attack), and Spectre (2015) (wherein it is demolished).
 Die Another Day featured a fictional London Underground station, Vauxhall Cross, a fictional closed stop on the Piccadilly line now employed by MI6 as an extension to its HQ.
 (In fact, the Piccadilly line does not come south of the river at all; only the Victoria line passes anywhere nearby, and the secret entrance to the station shown in the film is on the east side of Westminster Bridge, some considerable distance downriver.)

 Vauxhall is also home to Brunswick House, a listed Georgian mansion and former home to the Dukes of Brunswick.
 Built in 1758, it once stood in three acres of riverside parkland; now it sits overshadowed by the St George Wharf complex.
-The building was in a state of disrepair and was on the English Heritage 'Buildings at Risk' list until the London Architectural Salvage and Supply Company acquired it in 2004 and restored it as a premises from which to sell architectural salvage.
+The building was in a state of disrepair and was on the English Heritage 'Buildings at Risk' list until the London Architectural Salvage and Supply Company (LASSCO) acquired it in 2004 and restored it as a premises from which to sell architectural salvage.
 It also has a restaurant and is an events venue.